mmomtchev/pymport/README.md

 Python objects have a `PyObject` type in JavaScript.
 When calling a Python function, input JavaScript arguments are automatically converted.
 In all other cases, an explicit conversion, using `fromJS()`/`toJS()` is needed.

-An additional _(and optional)_ convenience layer, `pymport.proxify`, allows wrapping a `PyObject` in a JavaScript `Proxy` object that allows the illusion of directly accessing the `PyObject` from JavaScript.
+An additional _(and optional)_ convenience layer, `pymport.proxify`, allows wrapping a `PyObject` in a JavaScript `Proxy` object that creates the illusion of directly accessing the `PyObject` from JavaScript.

 `pymport` itself supports `worker_thread` but does not provide any locking.
 Unlike Node.js, Python threads share the same single environment and `PyObject`s will be shared among all threads.